6502ts/6502.ts/doc/stellerator.md

    by default and allows for smoother framerates, but slow machines might actually profit from disabling this option.
 Changing this setting will require a page reload to apply.

+* **CPU emulation accuracy:** Change the default accuracy with which the CPU is emulated.
+See below for the different options.

 ## Audio Settings